Kenosha unrest shooting: People involved

 At the time of the shooting, Kyle Rittenhouse was 17 years old.
 Kyle's father was living in Kenosha, but Kyle lived with his mother in Antioch, Illinois, a community about 20 driving miles away.
 Prior to the Kenosha unrest, he had participated in local police cadet programs and expressed support on social media for the Blue Lives Matter movement and law enforcement.
-Three months prior to the shooting, Rittenhouse's friend, Dominick Black, purchased a semi-automatic, AR-15 style rifle as a favor for him in Wisconsin since Rittenhouse was too young to purchase a gun.
+Three months prior to the shooting, Rittenhouse's friend, Dominick Black, purchased a semi-automatic, AR-15–style rifle as a favor for him in Wisconsin since Rittenhouse was too young to purchase a gun.
 Black's stepfather stored the gun in a locked safe at his home in Kenosha but had relocated the weapon to an unsecured area in the basement on August 24, the second day of the Kenosha unrest, for ready access in case of a break-in.

 Those killed were Joseph Rosenbaum, aged 36 from Kenosha, and Anthony Huber, aged 26 from Silver Lake.
 Gaige Grosskreutz, aged 26 from West Allis, was injured.
+Rosenbaum and Huber both had a history of violence, mental health issues, and had spent time in prison; Rosenbaum had previously been convicted of sexual conduct with children.